daydy225/bloglist-frontend/readme.md

 ## step 5: Change the form for creating blog posts so that it is only displayed when appropriate.

 ## step 6: Separate the form for creating a new blog into its own component (if you have not already done so), and move all the states required for creating a new blog to this component.

+## step 7: Add a button to each blog list which controls whether all of the details about the blog are shown or not.